 I was asked to comment on this program at Facebook and as I watched it, I made some notes and I gave the program content some serious thought.
 This is not deeply steeped in scientific jargon.
 It isn’t an easy conversation for the average person either though.
 I do my best here to break it down.
 Here is the video program first, and my notes follow.

 So, I’d expect that if we are attempting to define consciousness that we’d agree to contemplate the present moment and what awareness we can attain in a moment so as to progress.
 Working together for evolving collaborative science requires expanding this awareness, realizing of course that we each have a different realty.
-This is of course, scientific.
 We’ll each benefit if we pay attention to the sensations of breathing; notice the feeling in our feet when walking; and whenever finding that the mind wandered simply call our awareness back to sensations.
 We begin this way to discover contemplative science; evolving science and our own awareness.

 Science, according to Webster’s New Collegiate Dictionary simply is “knowledge attained through study or practice,” or “knowledge covering general truths of the operation of general laws, esp. as obtained and tested through scientific method [and] concerned with the physical world.”
 Science can move us forward into studies of consciousness by focusing on experiences of life, with increasingly good questions about consciousness and how consciousness is evolving in us as we attain awareness that we are connected in consciousness.
 Pause… we may not agree presently on that this occurs within consciousness.
 However, that we may explore, scientifically.